The Voices of Morebath: Reception

-Kingdon, writing in a 2003 review for the Journal of Interdisciplinary History, said the book was limited in what conclusions it could claim regarding the English Reformation due to its reliance on a single source but lauded Duffy's "remarkable empathy and impressive technical research skills".
+Kingdon, writing in a 2003 review for the Journal of Interdisciplinary History, said the book was limited in what conclusions it could claim regarding the English Reformation due to its reliance on a single source, but lauded Duffy's "remarkable empathy and impressive technical research skills".
 Wooding said "the evidence is too slender to sustain any very broad conclusions".
 Referencing "Duffy's suggestion that women were perhaps treated better in an era where the Virgin and St. Sidwell were widely venerated", Wooding said it could remain only "interesting speculation".
 Carlson approved of Duffy's "refusal" to "claim too much", citing a lecture Duffy gave shortly after the book's publication that described using Trychay's accounts as "trying to describe a house by looking through a keyhole"; Carlson responded in his review, remarking, "But what a keyhole!"

-Duffy's micro-historical approach in The Voices of Morebath has been compared to the work of medievalist Emmanuel Le Roy Ladurie.
+Duffy's micro-historical approach in The Voices of Morebath has been compared to the work of the medievalist Emmanuel Le Roy Ladurie.

 The Voices of Morebath has been recognized as a micro-history in the tradition established by Emmanuel Le Roy Ladurie's 1975 book Montaillou on 14th-century French Pyrenean peasants.
 Thomas said The Voices of Morebath "is a fine piece of microhistory, even if it is not the English Montaillou", and that a thorough understanding of the English Reformation required a "look at the movers and shakers: the politicians and the bishops, the evangelical preachers and the godly laymen".
 Thomas added that Duffy lacked sympathy for such major figures, "but, like many Catholic historians before him, he has a deep sympathy for a vanished world".

 Collinson, calling the work "a microhistorical threnody and lament", identified "Trychay's centrality" in the 2001 book as the result of "our almost total dependence on his accounts" following the destruction of Morebath's other records in the Second World War.
 In Collinson's view, this resulted in The Voices of Morebath not providing a comprehensive view of the parish, its people, and Trychay himself.
 Saying "Duffy's regret for a little world lost is understandable and even justified", Collinson added that history "can never hope to recapture what it might have meant actually to live in those worlds".

 Loades called The Voices of Morebath "local history at its best".
 He appraised Trychay's records as 54 years of "running commentary ... under the guise" of churchwardens' accounts.
 Agreeing with Duffy that "you cannot write the history of the English Reformation on such a narrow base", Loades said "we should be grateful" towards Duffy and Trychay "for this fascinating glimpse of the past; even if the latter was something of an unamiable busybody".